oceaness/dock-rpi-rtsp-matrix/conf/README.md

 The default value is 5.

-The `rotaterev` option reverse the direction the windows are rotated.
+The `rotaterev` option reverses the direction the windows are rotated.
 By default windows are rotated from bottom right to top left.
+When `rotaterev=true` they rotate from top left to bottom right instead.

 This is disabled by default.